PariKiaaa/Stacks/README.md

 ## Features

 - Dynamic stacking of bricks.
-- Colorful bricks with varying sizes.
+- Strategic gameplay to position the moving brick on the static stack.
+- Real-time removal of brick parts that extend beyond the stack.
 - Sound effects for interactions.
 - High score tracking.

 ## How to Play

-- Move the stack left and right to align with incoming bricks.
+- A brick moves from right to left across the screen.
-- Press the space bar to drop the brick onto the stack.
+- Press the space bar to push the brick onto the stack.
-- Aim to stack bricks perfectly to achieve a high score.
+- Strategically position the brick to ensure all parts are on the stack.
+- Any part of the brick extending beyond the stack will be removed.
+- The game continues until the brick becomes too small to be visible or is completely pushed out of the stack.

 ## Controls

-- **Left Arrow:** Move the stack left.
-- **Right Arrow:** Move the stack right.
-- **Space Bar:** Drop the brick onto the stack.
+- **Space Bar:** Push the brick onto the stack.

 ## High Score